froala/nova-froala-field/README.md

 ],
 ```

+> Image optimization currently supported only for local filesystems

 ### Upload Max Filesize

 You can set max upload filesize for attachments.
 If set to `null`, max upload filesize equals to _php.ini_ `upload_max_filesize` directive value.